Finally everything clicked so I want to share this with you.|

 signs!
 (That's what we are about to do!)
 A dollar profit coming in as Income is balanced by a dollar Equity increase.
 How?
 By having increases in Income be negative to balance the corresponding increase in Equity.
 Because it balances.
 Because they add together to make zero.
 That's why income is negative in (H).
-If you get some positive income, okay add that to Income so Income is bigger, now that makes the "- Income" in (H) a bigger negative number, which cancels out a bigger positive number in Equity, because you put some over there too, to balance.
+If you get some positive income, okay add that to Income so Income is bigger, now that makes the "- Income" in (H) a bigger negative number, which cancels out a bigger positive number in Equity, because you have to put some over there too, to balance.
 Perfect.
 Ditto for everything else.
 For example, assets up: equity up.
 Why?
 Because in (H), an increase in E balanced with an increase in A cancels each other out because of the minus sign in (H)